mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Reframing findings using socio-cultural understandings of agency and repertoire blending

-The discussion section of chapter 6 we examined the complexity of the expanded object in this research, noting both the diversity in terms of motivations and mediational strategies present and the limitations of 3GAT to clearly represent the important interactions between activity systems [@engestrom_development_1996].
-To address these limitations, this section (re)frames these findings using concepts of repertoires and third space via attention to issues of participant identity and movement of practices between learning settings.
-Third spaces for Gutiérrez are collective zones of proximal development, which can be both an specific environment and/ or a process within existing contexts supporting a hybrid approach where diverse repertoires are re-mediated or blended in collaborative work on an expanded object [@gutierrez_developing_2008].
-To augment this setting related concept, Rogoff and Gutiérrez [@gutierrez_cultural_2003; @gutierrez_youth_2019-1] use repertoires as a lens to contribute to discussion of expansive learning in CHAT as a positive enacted demonstration of diversity and equity.
-The overall goal is of this section is to explore the appropriation of diverse, exising participant repertoires [@gutierrez_rethinking_1999] into the third space of the game making community and to explore the development of new mediational tactics and other repertoires.
+The discussion section of Chapter 6 examined the complexity of the expanded object in this research.
+It highlighted both the diversity in terms of motivations and mediational strategies present, and the limitations of 3GAT to clearly represent the important interactions between activity systems [@engestrom_development_1996].
+To address these limitations, this section reframes these findings using the concepts of repertoires and third space, with attention to issues of participant identity and the movement of practices between learning settings.
+For Gutiérrez, third spaces are collective zones of proximal development, which can be both a specific environment and/or a process within existing contexts supporting a hybrid approach where diverse repertoires are re-mediated or blended in collaborative work on an expanded object [@gutierrez_developing_2008].
+To augment this setting-related concept, Rogoff and Gutiérrez [@gutierrez_cultural_2003; @gutierrez_youth_2019-1] use repertoires as a lens to contribute to the discussion of expansive learning in CHAT as a positive, enacted demonstration of diversity and equity.
+The overall goal of this section is to explore the appropriation of diverse, existing participant repertoires [@gutierrez_rethinking_1999] into the third space of the game-making community and to explore the development of new mediational tactics and other repertoires.

 <!-- PROBABLY DROP THIS BIT - MOVED TO CH.
 3
 Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
 The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22]. -->